-Other work services for various portions of project work will be through the purchasing process.
-General scope statements, work requirements, specifications, and QA requirements are communicated via contracting mechanisms to various subcontractors (see Section 15.0).
-This project is considered scientific research by DOE-EM; however, one of the goals of the project is to transfer impactful science and models from the project to the Hanford Site remediation activities during and immediately after project completion.
-This information may be used in the selection of technologies for the remediation of sites under the Tri-Party Agreement.
-Therefore, SOWs and test plans used for groundwater and sediment sampling and analysis will require compliance with the HASQARD (DOE/RL-96-68) and/or the EPA Requirements for Quality Assurance Project Plans (QA/R-5) (EPA/240/B-01/003), and will specify requirements to be achieved by appropriate quality documents.
+Other work services for various portions of project work will obtained through the purchasing process.
+General work scope, work requirements, specifications, and QA requirements are communicated via a contracting mechanism to various subcontractors (see Section 15.0).
+SOWs to subcontractors used for groundwater and sediment sample analysis will require compliance with the HASQARD (DOE/RL-96-68) and/or the EPA Requirements for Quality Assurance Project Plans (EPA/240/B-01/003); 10 CFR 830, Subpart A; DOE Order 414.1C; and specific requirements to be achieved by appropriate quality documents.
 The SOW will include instructions for inspecting/accepting supplies and consumables used for this project.